doyouknowthis/terraform-aws-cert-study-material/terraform/day-1/_02_infra-lifecycle.md

 - reliability: makes changes idempotent, consistent, repeatable and predictable.

-> idempotent: don't matter how many times you run IaC, you will always get the same result
+> idempotent: doesn't matter how many times you run IaC, you will always get the same result

 - manageability: enables mutation via code. revised, with minimal changes.
 - sensibility: avoids issues when important institutions depend on infra